dspeterson/dory/doc/detailed_config.md

 [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-ProduceRequest),
 before returning an error.
 The default value is 10000.
-* `--shutdown_max_delay N`: This specifies the maximum time in milliseconds Bruce will spend trying to send queued messages and receive ACKs before shutting down once it receives a shutdown signal.
-If the time limit expires and Bruce still has queued messages, they will be discarded.
-The recommended way to shut down Bruce is to stop all clients and let Bruce empty its queues *before* sending Bruce a shutdown signal.
+* `--shutdown_max_delay N`: This specifies the maximum time in milliseconds Dory will spend trying to send queued messages and receive ACKs before shutting down once it receives a shutdown signal.
+If the time limit expires and Dory still has queued messages, they will be discarded.
+The recommended way to shut down Dory is to stop all clients and let Dory empty its queues *before* sending Dory a shutdown signal.
 The default value is 30000.
 * `--dispatcher_restart_max_delay N`: This specifies the maximum allowed delay in milliseconds for dispatcher shutdown during a pause or metadata update event.
 During this time period, each dispatcher thread will attempt to finish